-Keep in mind that you and your spouse may differ significantly on what your child's life is going to look like in the future.
+Keep in mind that you and your spouse may differ significantly on what your child's life will look like in the future.
 I'm sure that you and your spouse have not seen eye to eye on every issue regarding the care and upbringing of your child.
 Even spouses in stable marriages cannot be expected to agree on everything associated with caring for a child with special needs.
 In your circumstances, you should expect that there will be some disagreement between you and your spouse in this regard.

 Can spousal maintenance be substituted as child support for an adult disabled child?